Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

 ## F5 Big IQ Prerequisites

 When creating a Keyfactor Command Certificate Store, you will be asked to enter server credentials.
 These credentials will serve two purposes:
-1. They will be used to authenticate to F5 Big IQ when making API requests.
+1. They will be used to authenticate to the F5 Big IQ instance when accessing API endpoints.
 Please make sure these credentials have Admin authority on F5 Big IQ.
-2. When Inventorying and Add/Replacing certificates it will be necessary for certificate files to be transferred to and from the F5 device.
-The F5 Big IQ Orchestrator Extension uses SCP (Secure Copy Protocol) to perform this.
-Please make sure your F5 Big IQ device is set up to allow SCP to transfer files *to* /var/config/rest/downloads (a reserved F5 Big IQ folder used for file transfers) and *from* /var/config/rest/fileobject/{all subfolders} (the certificate file location path).
+2. When Inventorying and Adding/Replacing certificates it will be necessary for certificate files to be transferred to and from the F5 device.
+The F5 Big IQ Orchestrator Extension uses SCP (Secure Copy Protocol) to perform these functions.
+Please make sure your F5 Big IQ device is set up to allow SCP to transfer files *to* /var/config/rest/downloads (a reserved F5 Big IQ folder used for file transfers) and *from* /var/config/rest/fileobject (the certificate file location path) and all subfolders.
 You may need go into the /etc/ssh/sshd_config file on your F5 Big IQ device and set PasswordAuthentication from “No” to “Yes” for SCP to work.
-It is also possible other configuration may be necessary in your environment to enable this feature.
+Other configuration tasks may be necessary in your environment to enable this feature.

 ## F5 Big IQ Orchestrator Extension Installation